alabsi91/reanimated-color-picker/docs/pages/colorkit.md

 ### `getBlue`

-Get the `green` channel value of a given color.
+Get the `blue` channel value of a given color.

 ```js
 colorKit.getBlue("hsl(200, 60%, 50%)"); // 204